UCL/rsd-cppcourse/session1/07newclass.md

 You'll need to create interface and implementation files for Reaction.
 You'll need a new test file, and you'll need to add to the relevant CMakeLists.txt files to tell the compiler to compile these files.

+## Comparing with my answers

-The git tag for our solution to this exercise is v1.3.
+The git tag for our solution to this exercise is `v1.3`

 ## Adding a Reaction Rate to the class

 The class is going to need the ability to store a reaction rate, with a getter access method and ability to set the rate in the constructor.
 Add this with new tests.

-The git tag for our solution to this exercise is v1.4.
+The git tag for our solution to this exercise is `v1.4`.